 150ml single cream (Schlagsahne)

 A small bunch of parsley, leaves picked and roughly chopped

 Melt the butter on a medium-high heat in a wide, non-stick pan with a small drizzle of olive oil (to stop the butter burning).
 Season the meat well and sear it in the butter and oil on both sides for 3-4 minutes before removing it from the pan and setting it to one side.

 Lower the heat a little, add the chopped onion and cook slowly, stirring from time to time, until the onion is soft, translucent and beginning to turn golden at the edges.
 Turn the heat up again, add the mushrooms and sauté for 3-4 minutes until they are well coated in the oniony butter.

 Add a generous splash of wine to the pan and allow it to bubble and reduce till it’s almost disappeared.
 Pour in the cream and cook on a medium heat until the sauce thickens, then stir in the parsley – reserving a little to garnish the final dish – return the pork to the pan and cook for another 4 minutes, until the pork is just cooked through.
 Taste the sauce and season with more salt and/or pepper if necessary, and serve immediately.

-This dish is traditionally served alongside Spätzle or ribbon noodles such as tagliatelle or pappardelle, however since I haven’t yet perfected a gluten-free version of either, we dished it up with brown rice and green beans – and absolutely delicious it was too.
+This dish is traditionally served alongside Spätzle or ribbon noodles such as tagliatelle or pappardelle, however since I haven’t yet perfected a gluten-free version of either, we dish it up with mashed potatoes or brown rice and green beans – and absolutely delicious it is too.